Thibaut-Gudin/ocaml-video-players/README.md

-The other function of this module must be used with a `player` object created with this plugin, you can apply several function in it like for example the `Video_players.YT.destroy` function to destroy the player from your application.
+The other function of this module must be used with a `player` object created with this plugin, you can apply several function in it like for example the `Js_video_players.YT.destroy` function to destroy the player from your application.

 ### Create a *Dailymotion* video player